pragathi528/Teacher-Management-CRM-System/README.md

 **School Management CRM System built using Django**

-A complete School Management CRM System built using Django and Django REST Framework with authentication, role-based access, and CRUD operations for managing students and teachers.
+A complete School Management CRM System built using Django and Django REST Framework with authentication and CRUD operations for managing students and teachers.

 🚀 **Features**
 ```text